 Prof. Dr. rer. nat.
 Inga D. Neumann

-The scientific focus of our Department of Behavioural and Molecular Neurobiology lies on the brain mechanisms underlying emotional and social behaviours, and stress-related adaptations - both acute and chronic, in adulthood.
-We are, in particular, interested in the fine-tuned involvement of neuropeptides of the brain such as oxytocin, vasopressin, corticotropin-releasing factor (CRF) and neuropeptide S in the regulation of anxiety- and depression-related behaviours, social fear, social preference, social avoidance, inter-male and abnormal aggression, and maternal and sexual behaviour in rodents.
-Another major research topic is related to chronic psychosocial stress, and its consequences on, for example, emotionality, the central metabotropic glutamate system, the hypothalamic-pituitary-adrenal (HPA) axis and immunological functions.
+The scientific focus of our Department of Behavioural and Molecular Neurobiology lies on the brain mechanisms underlying emotional and social behaviours, and stress-related adaptations - both acute and chronic.
+We are, in particular, interested in the fine-tuned involvement of neuropeptides of the brain, such as oxytocin, vasopressin and corticotropin-releasing factor (CRF) in the regulation of anxiety- and depression-related behaviours, social fear, social preference versus social avoidance, inter-male and inter-female aggression, and maternal behaviour in rodents.
+Another major research topic is related to chronic psychosocial stress and its consequences on socio-emotional behaviour, neuroendocrine and behavioural stress coping and immunological functions.

-A broad variety of behavioural tests as well as acute and chronic stress paradigms are currently used in conjunction with neuroendocrine (e.g. blood sampling, microdialysis, in vitro assays), cellular (signalling cascades, Western blot), molecular (e.g. gene expression arrays, receptor binding), and pharmacogenetic (selective agonists, antagonists, antisense targeting, viral vectors) tools.
+A broad variety of behavioural tests as well as acute and chronic stress paradigms are currently used in conjunction with neuroendocrine (e.g. blood sampling, microdialysis, in vitro assays), cellular (signalling cascades, Western blot), molecular (e.g. gene expression arrays, deep sequencing, receptor binding), chemogenetic and optgenetic tools.

 For more detailed information see: Research

 The Neumann Lab is strongly involved in the following programs at the University of Regensburg:

 DFG-funded Graduate School “Neurobiology of Socio-Emotion Dysfunctions” (since 2017)

 Research Consortium: "Violence and Aggression in Nature and Culture"